Relintai/broken_seals/README.md

 ### Engine

-Currently I use [my fork](https://github.com/Relintai/godot) of godot as a base for the engine (3.x).
+Currently [my fork](https://github.com/Relintai/godot) of godot is used as a base for the engine (3.x). \
-This contains a port of TokageItLab's SkeletonEditor pr (https://github.com/godotengine/godot/pull/45699).
+This contains a port of TokageItLab's SkeletonEditor pr (https://github.com/godotengine/godot/pull/45699).\
 The original godot source will likely work too if you want that for some reason.

 Also the engine needs to have some engine modules built in.
 For example: